 - A good lawyer knows more than just the law

-Knowing the law and being a good lawyer can be two different things (these days anyone can Google the law).
+Knowing the law and being a good lawyer can be two different things (these days anyone can us AI and get info about the law).
 While understanding legislation and case law is clearly an important part of your job, what can be more important is to take the information and make it valuable to your clients.

-Alex explains that reaching the best solutions and outcomes can often come from negotiations and discussions.
-It is these communication skills that can make the difference between settling a dispute and agreeing to an outcome or having lengthy and expensive matters drag on for your clients.
+Reaching the best solutions and outcomes can often come from negotiations and discussions.
+It’s these communication skills that can make the difference between settling a dispute and agreeing to an outcome or having lengthy and expensive matters drag on for your clients.

 - Common-sense and commerciality are just as important as technical law

 There may be some great legal solutions to problems, but there are also commercial and common-sense solutions that may lead to better and quicker outcomes, and these can only be found by looking outside the square.
-Alex explains that being a good lawyer requires you to use many tools in your “tool box” – both legal and non-legal.
+Being a good lawyer requires you to use many tools in your “tool box” – both legal and non-legal.
 It will also be important to listen to your instinct and gut feel.

 - Pick up the phone

-You may think phone calls are time consuming, so 1990’s and inferior to a digital record where you can carefully craft an answer – even intimidating.
-However, even in the new millennium, many issues can be resolved very quickly by having a conversation first.
-Alex found that this was the best way for him to communicate to prevent misunderstandings and endless ‘back-and-forth’ emails.
+You may think phone calls are time consuming and inferior to a digital record where you can carefully craft an answer – even intimidating.
+However, even in the modern age, many issues can be resolved very quickly by having a conversation first.
+This can be the best way to communicate to prevent misunderstandings and endless ‘back-and-forth’ emails.
 But don’t despair if you’re an email fan, it’s still important to follow up a conversation with written correspondence to solidify the points made and agreed.

 - Manage expectations

 Clients can be emotionally involved in outcomes.
-Lawyers often hear a client say they want to win at any cost and it’s the ‘principle’ of the matter.
-Be very cautious of the P word.
+Lawyers often hear a client say they want to win at any cost and it’s the ‘principle’ of the matter, but be very cautious.

-Alex explains a situation where a client expressed that they didn’t care about the cost of taking someone to court.
-They may not mind the cost in the beginning but may not want to pay their bill in the end if they don’t get the outcome they had wanted.
+An example is of a situation where a client expressed that they didn’t care about the cost of taking someone to court.
+They may not mind the cost in the beginning but may not want to pay their bill in the end if they don’t get the outcome they had expected.
 Give upfront estimates and regular check points of likely costs during and after and explain the possibility of negotiated outcomes where there is no winner per se.
 Unless you work in a ‘no win no fee’ practice, it’s important to be clear with your client that payment is for the work you do and not the outcome at the end.